Longitudinal Knowledge Assessment

 Research-related consulting for the following companies, with honoraria:

-Dr. Russo serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:
+Dr. Russo serves in significant roles with the following organization, receiving reimbursement or compensation as listed:

-- Heart Rhythm Society, President, receiving reimbursement for travel expenses.
+• The Heart Rhythm Society, conference speaker, receiving reimbursement for travel expenses

 Traditional, 10-Year MOC Exam